 Look for new networking opportunities.
-Not talking about the weekly random business people mix that is available in most places with lousy wine and worse conversation.
+Not talking about the weekly random business people mix available in most cities with lousy wine and worse conversation.
 Most regular events have gone online.
-Join some topic-related Facebook groups and be visible and supportive within the comments.
+Join some topic-related Facebook groups and be visible and supportive in the comments.
 Get on LinkedIn if you don’t have an account yet.
 There are active and related special groups that you can join to find others looking for what you do.

 Use the time to plan.
 If you have been lax about marketing for a while, it has likely caught up with you.
 Write down where you need to be visible for the next six months.
 Then get started on making that happen.
 Look back at which activities brought you the best/most business.
 Are you still doing those things?

 Write.
-Post new content about your services/products and how people have benefited from them.
+Post new content about your services/products and how people benefited.
 Then share them even further on all your channels.
 You will see this article pop up on all of my social media channels.

 Talk to your customers directly.
 Email, pick up the phone, Zoom chat.
 E-newsletters are still performing well, so think about what might be helpful for your audience to know right now.